jantimon/next-yak/contributing-guide.md

 - [Making Contributions](#making-contributions)
 - [Common Issues](#common-issues)

-## Development Setup
+## Development setup

 ### Prerequisites

-Before you begin, make sure you have the following installed:
+Before you begin, make sure you have the following installed

 1. Node.js (v20 or later)
 2. pnpm (v8.6.1 or later)